 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-Then Agrippa said to Paul, 'You have permission to speak for yourself.'
-So Paul motioned with his hand and began his defense:
+Agrippa said to Sha'ul, "You have permission to speak on your own behalf."
+Then Sha'ul motioned with his hand and began his defense:

 In chapter 25, we saw that he was brought before a king and now he is going to have the chance to tell the king about Jesus Christ.

-'King Agrippa, I consider myself fortunate to stand before you today as I make my defense against all the accusations of the Jews, and especially so because you are well acquainted with all the Jewish customs and controversies.
-Therefore, I beg you to listen to me patiently.'
+"King Agrippa, I consider myself fortunate that it is before you today that I am defending myself against all the charges made against me by Jews, because you are so well informed about all the Jewish customs and controversies.
+Therefore, I beg you to listen to me patiently.

 Although there were probably several hundred people in the "court", Paul understood that he was there at that time, by the will of God, to tell the gospel to one man (King Agrippa).
 He considered it a great opportunity to stand before the king and to share his testimony concerning Jesus Christ.
 We, like Paul, are given unique opportunities by the will of God to share our testimony and we, too, should consider ourselves fortunate for that.

-'The Jews all know the way I have lived ever since I was a child, from the beginning of my life in my own country, and also in Jerusalem.
-They have known me for a long time and can testify, if they are willing, that according to the strictest sect of our religion, I lived as a Pharisee.'
+"So then!
+All Jews know how I lived my life from my youth on, both in my own country and in Yerushalayim.
+They have known me for a long time; and if they are willing, they can testify that I have followed the strictest party in our religion - that is, I have lived as a Parush.

 Paul begins by reminding the king that he had been one of the Jewish rulers and not just a typical Jew but the strictest form of the religion.
 Those that had accused him were also aware of his past and what God had done in and through Paul.
 They simply wanted to deny the facts because it did not fit into their religion.
 The same type of thing has even happened in the "church" today as many reject much of God's Word because it does not fit into their tradition or religion.